 Dashboards are essential to big data and analytics as they are a great way to summarize and provide a snapshot of a business’s data.
 The issue is that dashboard users must fully understand what their dashboards are giving them, and this isn’t always simple.
-A marketing director for a group of sliced bread brands, for example, might want to see national sales in relation to marketing spend per those regions but a brand manager for one of the sliced bread brands will only want to see for their bread brand and only compare it other more relevant bread brands.
+A marketing director for a group of sliced bread brands, for example, might want to see national sales concerning marketing spend per those regions but a brand manager for one of the sliced bread brands will only want to see for their bread brand and only compare it other more relevant bread brands.

 These differences are business and occupation wide and have driven businesses to change their dashboards to show 2 things – visuals with accompanying narrative and tailored dashboards based on job roles.
 Remember, the goal of data analytics and science is to make information understandable.

-NLG is a technology that transforms data into information human beings can understand and helps create these dashboards that drive business insight.
+NLG (natural language generation) is a technology that transforms data into information human beings can understand and helps create these dashboards that drive business insight.
 However, not everyone can understand these visual dashboards and that’s when a data analyst such as Turrito Analytics can come in and work users through the dashboards and understand what the business requires from the data.
 NLG is particularly useful in these cases.

 When a dashboard is created, it is done with a business in mind and what might be required at a high-level.
 NLG is then used to modify this data by job role.
 This allows the data to be understood on several levels: